Grasher-21/toggler/README.md

 - Clone this repository into your system
 - I used SQL Express in my machine, thus the SQL Connection is "Server=localhost\\SQLEXPRESS;Database=Toggler;Trusted_Connection=True;"
 - You may change this SQL ConnectionString in the appsettings.json for your SQL Server instance
-- Assuming you cloned the Code with "migrations" included, run the following command:
+- Assuming you cloned the Code with migrations included, open Package Manager Console and run the following command so your Database is configured properly:
 	> update-database -context TogglerContext
 - Incase you don't have any "migrations" in your system, do the following:
 	- Open Package Manager Console and run the following command: